biohub-hpc/hpcuserguide/docs/2._Working_with_Slurm/g._Advanced_Job_Scripting.md

 Linux processes can send signals to and receive signals from other processes.
 When using the `kill` command to end a running process, you are sending it a signal.
-By default `kill` sends the signal 15, also known as SIGTERM, which asks the process politely to stop running. `kill -9 PID` kills the process without allowing it to process any other signals, 9 is also known as SIGKILL.
+By default `kill` sends the signal 15, also known as `SIGTERM`, which asks the process politely to stop running. `kill -9 PID` kills the process without allowing it to process any other signals, 9 is also known as `SIGKILL`.
 You can find more information about the available signals with `man 7 signal`.

 All processes have the option of capturing these signals with a trap and